-How many times have you been bitten by wrong assumptions or poorly understood constraints?
+How often have you been bitten by wrong assumptions or poorly understood constraints?
 Project managers can perform assumption analysis to test assumptions.
 The constraint analysis can help you identify limitations that you can work to reduce or remove.

 Lastly, consider using a predetermined list of risk categories called a prompt list.
 For example, you could facilitate a meeting where you ask stakeholders to identify risks for the project schedule, cost, quality, and scope.

-- Schedule risk – schedule events or conditions that, if they occur, will cause a positive or negative impact to the objectives.
+- Schedule risk - schedule events or conditions that, if they occur, will cause a positive or negative impact on the objectives.

-- Cost risk – cost events or conditions that, if they occur, will cause a positive or negative impact to the objectives.
+- Cost risk - cost events or conditions that, if they occur, will cause a positive or negative impact on the objectives.

-- Quality risk – quality events or conditions that, if they occur, will cause a positive or negative impact to the objectives.
+- Quality risk - quality events or conditions that, if they occur, will cause a positive or negative impact toon the objectives.

-- Scope risk – scope events or conditions that, if they occur, will cause a positive or negative impact to the objectives.
+- Scope risk - scope events or conditions that, if they occur, will cause a positive or negative impact on the objectives.

 4. Engage the Right Stakeholders to Identify Project Risks